 A first approach is to keep less counters.
 A straightforward solution adopted by high-end device designers against the memory size problem is to avoid keeping an on-chip counter for each flow, and instead keep a counter per pre-determined logical flow aggregate.
 For instance, keep a counter for all packets with a certain priority, or for all packets coming from a given input port.
 However, this might prevent the use of several algorithms.
 For instance, upon congestion, this prevents the use of fairness algorithms based on the flow rates, such as the flow control and differentiated-service algorithms previously mentioned.
-Another way to keep less counters is to only keep counters for heavy hitters [8], [9].
+Another way to keep less counters is to only keep counters for heavy hitters [6], [7].
 However, while this can help in many applications, our goal is to provide a counter estimate for all flows.

-A second approach is to only keep counter estimates for active flows using a structure based on a CBF (Counting Bloom Filter) [10], [11].
-For instance, [12], [13] introduce the CBF-based Counter Braids structure to achieve near-entropy compression.
+A second approach is to only keep counter estimates for active flows using a structure based on CBF (Counting Bloom Filter) [8].
+For instance, [9] suggests the Conservative Update algorithm to reduce errors.
+Likewise, [10], [11] introduce the Counter Braids structure to achieve near-entropy compression.
 However, the Counter Braids algorithms are not designed for online counter estimation, which is assumed in this paper.
-More generally, CBF-based structures perform most efficiently when most counter values are zero, which is not necessarily the case.
-In practice, when most counter values are zero, CBF can be combined with our estimators to provide even better error rates for the same amount of memory: instead of estimating flow counters, our estimators would simply estimate the CBF counters.
+Also, both of these structures perform most efficiently when most counter values are zero, which is not necessarily the case.
+In practice, when most counter values are zero, CBF can be combined with our estimators to provide even better error rates for the same amount of memory: instead of estimating flow counters, our estimators would simply estimate the CBF entry counters.

-Likewise, a related algorithm, BRICK [14], restricts the counter sum in order to compress counters.
+Likewise, a related algorithm, BRICK [12], restricts the counter sum in order to compress counters.
 This requirement assumes a flow distribution that keeps most of the counter values at zero.
 In this paper we attempt to avoid such an assumption.

-A third approach is to use DRAM, either by combining small on-chip SRAM counters with large off-chip DRAM counters [15]-[18], or by only using off-chip DRAM counters with potentially a small queue in SRAM [19]-[21].
+A third approach is to use DRAM, either by combining small on-chip SRAM counters with large off-chip DRAM counters [13]-[16], or by only using off-chip DRAM counters with potentially a small queue in SRAM [17]-[19].
 This DRAM-based approach provides exact counters instead of counter estimates.
 It can also obtain cheaper solutions by relying on DRAM rather than SRAM.
 Unfortunately, because it relies on off-chip DRAMs with longer access latencies, this approach cannot satisfy arbitrary real-time counter reads at line rate.
 For instance, it may need to restrict the pattern of the counter queries and/or add a lookahead queue of unpredictable length.
 In addition, this approach forces the designer to deal with the buffer management policy for the off-line DRAM in addition to the SRAM that is used in other applications, which may be a barrier to its use.

-A fourth approach is to use counter approximations instead of real values, as in the Approximate-Counting [22], SAC [23] and DISCO [24] algorithms.
+A fourth approach is to use counter approximations instead of real values, as in the Approximate-Counting [22], SAC [20] and DISCO [21] algorithms.
 In these methods each counter is replaced with an estimator that requires significantly less bits (e.g. 12 bits vs. 32).
 However, each method restricts its estimation value distribution to predefined values.
-For example, SAC restricts its estimation values to be of the form $a2^b$.
-We will show that these estimation values are not necessarily optimal, and provide the optimal values.
-In addition, some of these methods (e.g. DISCO) do not support up-scaling procedures, thus the maximal possible estimated value must be known ahead of time, resulting in a large estimation error over the entire counter scale.
+For example, SAC restricts its estimation values to be of the form $a2^b$ .
+We will show that these estimation values are not necessarily optimal and provide optimal values.
+In addition, some of these methods (e.g. DISCO) do not support up-scaling procedures, thus the maximal possible estimated value must be known ahead of time, resulting in a statically large error over the entire counter scale.
 We propose a method to adjust the estimation error to the current maximal counter value.